fay59/fcd/README.md

 fcd build on a non-OS X system (the *INSTALL.md* file has more information on that topic).

+## This Branch

+The purpose of this branch is to create a pass as a Python script for special-purpose processing.

   [1]: http://www.internetsociety.org/doc/no-more-gotos-decompilation-using-pattern-independent-control-flow-structuring-and-semantics
   [2]: https://github.com/zneak/interpiler
   [3]: https://github.com/dberlin/llvm-gvn-rewrite